 Another way to achieve this goal could be to deliberately provide an interactive object that the user must click to progress further.
 But again, in order to be certain that the event is fired when the slide is completed you need to have the clickable object only appear after the user has viewed all content and also make it impossible for the learner to navigate away from the slide by any other means.

-Sadly, there is currently no On Focus Lost event for slides.
+Sadly, there is currently no On Focus Lost event for slides like the one available for TEBs.
 In view of the difficulties attached to reliably ensuring a slide is completely viewed, I tend to avoid building interactions that require this.

 …the participant answers a quiz question slide correctly